AndreasChristensen89/salary_struggle/README.md

 ## Mathfilter
 Mathfilter was installed in order to do calculation for the character in relation to ajax js updates.

+# Future features to implement
+## Game settings
+Game settings needs to be adjusted as players find ways to exploit loopholes

+## Additional Characters
+The game is set up to include multiple interviewers for each level.
+New characters can easily be added, but their stats needs to be balanced properly to avoid imbalance in the game

+## Additional Items
+There is no limit to how many items can be added, so additional items should be implemented.
+Also, certain items could be restricted to certain levels/stats levels.
+Others could be hidden, and others could be available only after having completed the game.

 To do list:
 - Include endurance in energy drawn - DONE
 - Make all items in shop digital so no address is needed - DONE